-THE TRUST
+YOUR TRUST

-The trust is a unit investment trust registered under the Investment Company Act of 1940.
-The trust was created under the laws of the State of New York pursuant to a trust agreement among Hennion & Walsh, Inc., The Bank of New York Mellon and Hennion & Walsh Asset Management, Inc. Hennion & Walsh, Inc. is the sponsor and principal underwriter of the trust.
-The Bank of New York Mellon is the trustee of the trust.
-Hennion & Walsh Asset Management, Inc. is the portfolio supervisor of the trust.
-The sponsor created the trust on the initial date of deposit and the trust will terminate on the mandatory termination date unless terminated earlier as described in this prospectus.
-The initial date of deposit and mandatory termination date are set forth under "Essential Information."
+Your trust is a unit investment trust registered under the Investment Company Act of 1940.
+Your trust was created under the laws of the State of New York pursuant to a trust agreement among Hennion & Walsh, Inc., The Bank of New York Mellon and Hennion & Walsh Asset Management, Inc. Hennion & Walsh, Inc. is the sponsor and principal underwriter of your trust.
+The Bank of New York Mellon is the trustee of your trust.
+Hennion & Walsh Asset Management, Inc. is the portfolio supervisor of your trust.
+The sponsor created your trust on the initial date of deposit and your trust will terminate on the mandatory termination date unless terminated earlier as described in this prospectus.
+The initial date of deposit and mandatory termination date are set forth under "Essential Information" for your trust.

-The trust is a unit investment trust and is not an actively managed fund.
+Your trust is a unit investment trust and is not an actively managed fund.
 Traditional methods of investment management for a managed fund often involve frequent changes in a portfolio of securities on the basis of economic, financial and market analysis.
-The portfolio of the trust, however, will not be actively managed and therefore the adverse financial condition of an issuer will not necessarily require the sale of its securities from the portfolio.
+The portfolio of your trust, however, will not be actively managed and therefore the adverse financial condition of an issuer will not necessarily require the sale of its securities from the portfolio.

-To create the trust, the sponsor deposited the initial portfolio securities (or contracts to purchase the securities along with an irrevocable letter of credit, cash or other consideration to pay for the securities) with the trustee on the initial date of deposit.
-In exchange for the deposited securities, the trustee registered the sponsor's ownership of the initial units of the trust on the registration books of the trust.
-A unit represents an undivided fractional interest in the trust.
-As the sponsor sells units, the sponsor will create additional units of the trust by depositing additional portfolio securities (or contracts to purchase securities) with the trustee.
-Units will remain outstanding until redeemed or until the trust terminates.
+To create your trust, the sponsor deposited the initial portfolio securities (or contracts to purchase the securities along with an irrevocable letter of credit, cash or other consideration to pay for the securities) with the trustee on the initial date of deposit.
+In exchange for the deposited securities, the trustee registered the sponsor's ownership of the initial units of your trust on the registration books of your trust.
+A unit represents an undivided fractional interest in your trust.
+As the sponsor sells units, the sponsor will create additional units of your trust by depositing additional portfolio securities (or contracts to purchase securities and/or cash or a letter of credit with instructions for your trust to purchase securities) with the trustee.
+Units will remain outstanding until redeemed or until your trust terminates.
 At the close of the New York Stock Exchange on the initial date of deposit (or on the first day units are sold to the public, if later) the number of units may be adjusted so that the public offering price per unit equals \$10.
-The number of units and fractional interest of each unit in the trust will increase or decrease to the extent of any adjustment.
+The number of units and fractional interest of each unit in your trust will increase or decrease to the extent of any adjustment.